Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_langanalysis.md

 Variable names should be improved, and only the used builtins should be injected.

-## Finding04 - Improve Documentation on optimization level
+## Finding 04 - Improve Documentation on optimization level

 Currently, there is no clear documentation detailing the different optimization levels and the specific constraints that are enabled with each level.